webplatform/docs/tutorials/MSEPrimer/index.md

 The architecture of the page puts the <script> tags below the HTML code in the <body> of the page.
 This adds efficiency by ensuring that the HTML elements have finished loading before the script starts.

-Handling play and pause
+===Handling play and pause===

 In the example, to play a DASH file click the Play button.
 Because the intrinsic controls are turned off on the video element, the play button code event handler plays or pauses the current video.
 The play button's behavior is conditional:

-•	If the video element is paused (its initial state), and the MPD file hasn't been loaded before, the getData() function is called to load and parse the MPD file.
+*	If the video element is paused (its initial state), and the MPD file hasn't been loaded before, the getData() function is called to load and parse the MPD file.
-•	If the video is paused, but the file was loaded and hasn't changed, only the play method is called.
+*	If the video is paused, but the file was loaded and hasn't changed, only the play method is called.
-•	If the file name in the input field has changed, and the video is paused, the new file is loaded and then played.
+*	If the file name in the input field has changed, and the video is paused, the new file is loaded and then played.
-•	If the video is playing, the pause method is called so the user can stop and start the video.
+*	If the video is playing, the pause method is called so the user can stop and start the video.

     playButton.addEventListener("click", function () {
       //  If video is paused then check for file change